Rachel Mellon Walton

 Rachel Larimer Mellon Walton (January 8, 1899 – March 2, 2006) was an American philanthropist, a member of one of the most prominent families in Pittsburgh, Pennsylvania, and the longest serving member of the Pittsburgh Symphony Orchestra's board of directors.

 In 1998, she was named one of the Distinguished Daughters of Pennsylvania.

 A centenarian at the time of her death in 2006, she reached the age of 107.

 Formative years and family

 Born on January 8, 1899, in Pittsburgh, Pennsylvania, as Rachel Larimer Mellon, Rachel Mellon was one of four children of William Larimer Mellon (1868–1949) and Mary "May" (Taylor) Mellon.
 Her father, a founder of Gulf Oil, was a member of the prominent Mellon family.

-Educated at the Dobbs Ferry School in Dobbs Ferry, New York, as her mother had been before her, Rachel Mellon was reared with her siblings her siblings, Margaret, Matthew T., and William Larimer Mellon, Jr., in Pittsburgh's East End.
+Educated at the Dobbs Ferry School in Dobbs Ferry, New York, as her mother had been before her, Rachel Mellon was reared with her siblings, Margaret, Matthew T., and William Larimer Mellon Jr., in Pittsburgh's East End.
 During the early 1900s, she and her parents and siblings traveled frequently to the Miami, Florida, area, where the family's yacht, the Vagabondia, was often anchored.

-Engaged to be married in November 1921, Rachel Mellon wed John Fawcett Walton, Jr. (1893–1974) on March 30, 1922.
+Engaged to be married in November 1921, Rachel Mellon wed John Fawcett Walton Jr. (1893–1974) on March 30, 1922.
 They raised four children together at their home in Pittsburgh's East End.